jonkeda/OpenAi.JsonSchema/docs/auto-polymorphism.md

 # Automatic interface polymorphism (opt-in)

-If you want interfaces to be handled automatically without adding `[JsonDerivedType]` attributes, enable an opt-in resolver that scans only the interface's assembly and registers all concrete implementations.
+If you want interfaces to be handled automatically without adding `[JsonDerivedType]` attributes, enable an opt-in resolver that scans only the interface’s assembly and registers all concrete implementations.
 The discriminator will be emitted as a property named `type` by default.

 ```csharp
 using System.Text.Json;